 If you want to find out more about what we are looking for, sign up to one of our Get into Teaching Days.

 Once applications have been reviewed, we invite you to one of our interview days.
-These interviews consist of 3 elements, a 15 minute teaching task with a small group of students (you will be sent the topic in advance), a student panel interview and a formal interview.
-All of these tasks are observed and then the interview panel will meet at the end of the day to discuss.
+These interviews consist of a 15 minute learning task with a small group of students (you will be sent the topic in advance), a student panel interview, a subject knowledge audit and assessment and a formal interview.
+All of these tasks are observed and then the interview panel will meet at the end of the day to assess all aspects of the day.

 Normal procedure is for you to be notified of the outcome on the day of your interview.
 Good luck!